Petosiris

 Petosiris (Πετόσιρις), called Ankhefenkhons, was the high priest of Thoth at Hermopolis and held various priestly degrees in the service of Sakhmet, Khnum, Amen-Re and Hathor.

 Petosiris was the son of Sishu and Nefer-renpet.
 He lived in the second half of the 4th century BCE, during the 28th Dynasty.
 In his tomb, located in the necropolis at Tuna el-Gebel, Petosiris prided himself on having re-established the fortunes of the temples in which he served.

 There is a pseudepigraphic onomantic text, Petosiris to Nechepso, and it is possible that the priestly Petosiris described in this article is the inspiration for the attribution of authorship.
-Nechepso lived in the 7th century BCE and that the text is likely 2nd century BCE.
+Nechepso lived in the 7th century BCE and the text is likely 2nd century BCE.

+The tomb of Petosiris

+Petosiris is particularly known for the tomb he had built for himself in Tuna el-Gebel, the necropolis of Hermopolis Magna.
+The architecture of the tomb is modeled on a temple with a pronaos.
+The tomb is also known for its depictions of everyday scenes in a mixed Greco-Egyptian style.
+Greek graffiti proves that the tomb of Petosiris, later venerated as a saint, was visited by the sick in order to be healed.
+Petosiris's coffin, known for its colorful glass inlays, is now in the Egyptian Museum in Cairo (JE 46592).